-If you’re anything like us, keeping a watchful eye on what’s “new and now” and mindfully anticipating soon-to-be trends is a favorite pastime.
+If you’re anything like us, keeping a watchful eye on what’s “new and now” and mindfully anticipating soon-to-be trends like Green with Envy is a favorite pastime.
 Being in touch with the latest and greatest from our interior design industry is naturally a prerequisite for our BEYOND id team, but it’s safe to say that trend spotting is more so a passion point with our crew.
 So we’ve taken to the blog to share some of our latest insights on one of the most popular design trends sweeping the interiors and exteriors of homes everywhere.

 Sometimes soothing, sometimes bold, and sometimes it may leave you feeling oh so green with envy.
 Not to worry friends, we won’t be delving into tales of the green-eyed monster but we will be talking all things green design!